GlenWillms/f5-agility-labs-xc-caas/docs/class7/module4/lab2.rst

    .. code-block:: bash

-    ### PREVIOUS COMMAND export KUBECONFIG=/srv/filebrowser/ves_<YOUR NAMESPACE>\_$NAMESPACE-vk8s.yaml
-    ### Point the KUBECONFIG to the file we found in Step 2b
-    export KUBECONFIG=/srv/filebrowser/ves_kind-python_asmith-vk8.yaml
+      #Assuming you only have one kubeconfig file in the /srv/filebrowser run:
+      cat /srv/filebrowser/* > ~/.kube/config

+      #Otherwise, modify and run:
+      #export KUBECONFIG=/path/to/kubeconfig/file

       # Let's review again to confirm that we can reach the cluster:
       kubectl config view

    The output should look like this: